 2.8.1 Artificial Intelligence (AI)

-2.8.1.1 AI solutions and technologies have the potential to transform areas as diverse and critical as education, healthcare, finance, mobility, agriculture and energy.
+2.8.1.1 AI solutions and technologies have the potential to transform areas as diverse and critical as accessibility, connectivity, education, healthcare, finance, mobility, agriculture and energy.

-However, they also bring with them several implications of risks to aspects such as security, trust and inclusion, as well as issues of transparency and accountability – in AI algorithms, tools, and the data they depend on.
+However, they also bring with them several issues related to security, trust and inclusion, as well as issues of transparency and accountability – in AI algorithms, models, and the data they depend on.

 2.8.1.2 Some examples of AI-related policy questions that could be considered include:

 a.
-What are the key policy imperatives driving decision makers to explore and harness the potential of AI-based solutions and technologies to enable the global transition to digital economy?
+How can decision makers help leverage the potential of AI-based solutions and technologies to enable the global transition to digital economy and meet the Sustainable Development Goals?

 b.
-How do AI technologies support or challenge the development of telecommunications/ICTs?
+How can AI technologies support the development of telecommunications/ICTs?
 Conversely, how can telecommunications/ICTs enhance and disseminate inclusively the positive externalities of AI?

 c.
 How can AI help the developing countries to better benefit from the use of advanced data-driven technologies?
+How can developing countries access and benefit from AI-based technologies?

 d.
-What are the challenges facing the deployment and use of AI technologies?
-How can issues such as trust, transparency, accountability, bias and representativeness be best addressed?
+What are the main challenges facing the deployment and use of AI technologies?
+How can issues such as trust, fairness, transparency, accountability, bias, inclusion and representativeness be best addressed?

 e.
-How can stakeholders foster innovation while also ensuring that the future of AI is synonymous with a safe, inclusive and sustainable future for all?
+How can stakeholders foster innovation through AI while also ensuring that AI is built, deployed, and used in a safe, inclusive and trustworthy way?

+f.
+How can policy and decision-makers promote innovative and beneficial uses of AI while ensuring its responsible development?

+g.
+How should this technology be governed in order to maximize its potential while minimizing its risks?

 2.8.2 Internet of Things (IoT)